-Recently, the Human Rights Council has undertaken to clarify how the state should behave when confronted with peaceful protest.
-In the same resolution in which it called on states to provide a safe and enabling environment, the Human Rights Council tasked the special rapporteur on the rights to freedom of peaceful assembly and of association and the special rapporteur on extrajudicial, summary or arbitrary executions to produce a report compiling "practical recommendations" for the proper management of assemblies.186 The Joint Report was presented to the Council in March 2016.
-The mandate-holders were not limited to peaceful assemblies but told to address all assemblies, whether peaceful or not.187 The Joint Report provides valuable guidance to those organizing public demonstrations as part of civil resistance movements.
-In drawing up the guidelines, the special rapporteurs relied heavily on the jurisprudence of the European Court of Human Rights, which has developed significant case law involving association, peaceful assembly, and related rights.
+Recently, the UNHRC has undertaken to clarify how the state should behave when confronted with peaceful protest.
+In the same resolution in which it called on states to provide a safe and enabling environment, the UNHRC tasked the special rapporteur on the rights to freedom of peaceful assembly and of association and the special rapporteur on extrajudicial, summary or arbitrary executions to produce a report compiling "practical recommendations" for the proper management of assemblies.
+The Joint Report was presented to the UNHRC in March 2016.
+The mandate-holders were not limited to peaceful assemblies but told to address all assemblies, whether peaceful or not.
+The Joint Report provides valuable guidance to those organizing public demonstrations as part of civil resistance movements.
+In drawing up the guidelines, the special rapporteurs relied heavily on the jurisprudence of the ECtHR, which has developed significant case law involving association, peaceful assembly, and related rights.